Quantum simulation of electronic structure via quantum fast multipole method: Introduction

 Simulations based on product formulae in first quantisation \cite{Kassal2008,RubinPNAS24} show promise for better scaling than many of these algorithms, due to the Low \textit{et al.}~\cite{LowPRX2022} bounds on the error in fermionic systems.
-A long-standing open question in quantum algorithms has been how to avoid the $\mathcal{O}(\eta^2)$ overhead for the Coulomb potential in this approach.
-In classical algorithms, the fast multipole method (FMM) \cite{ROKHLIN1985187,Barnes1986,Carrier1988} enables computation of the potential to be performed with complexity $\mathcal{O}(\eta\,\mathrm{polylog}(1/\epsilon))$.
-The difficulty with applying the FMM in quantum algorithms is that a direct translation of the classical algorithm would result in data accesses in locations governed by the values in quantum registers.
+A long-standing open question in quantum algorithms has been how to avoid the $\cO(\eta^2)$ overhead for the Coulomb potential in this approach.
+In classical algorithms, tree codes (e.g., Barnes-Hut~\cite{Barnes1986}) and the fast multipole method (FMM)~\cite{ROKHLIN1985187,Carrier1988} enable computation of the potential to be performed with complexity $\cO(\eta\,\mathrm{polylog}(\eta)\,\mathrm{polylog}(1/\epsilon))$ or $\cO(\eta\,\mathrm{polylog}(1/\epsilon))$, respectively.
+The difficulty with applying these methods in quantum algorithms is that a direct translation of the various classical algorithms would result in data accesses in locations governed by the values in quantum registers.
 Each data access has complexity corresponding to the number of data locations, which here is $\eta$, increasing the overall complexity by this factor.
-Therefore, this approach results in an overall complexity that is larger than $\mathcal{O}(\eta^2)$, negating the speedup provided by FMM.
+Therefore, this approach results in an overall complexity that is larger than $\cO(\eta^2)$, negating the speedup provided by either tree codes or FMMs.
 The FMM approach discussed in Ref.~\cite{Childs2022quantumsimulationof}, which considers the direct translation of the classical algorithm, incurs this extra overhead of $\eta$.
 In this instance, the overhead results implicitly from the use of QRAM.
 A detailed discussion of the issues associated with implementing an FMM quantum algorithm is provided by Babbush \emph{et al.}~in Ref.~\cite{BabbushNC2023}.
+(Note that the FMM is only relevant to first quantisation, because for second quantisation the approach of Ref.~\cite{low2019hamiltoniansimulationinteractionpicture} may be used.)